 So, your dog has diabetes.
 Take a deep breath.
 With good care, your companion can lead a long, healthy life.

 Like humans, when dogs have diabetes, staying trim is key.
-If your dog is overweight, losing some pounds can help his cells better use insulin, a hormone that keeps blood sugar levels in check.
-That makes it easier for his body to turn food into fuel.
+If your dog is overweight, losing some pounds can help their cells better use insulin, a hormone that keeps blood sugar levels in check.
+That makes it easier for their body to turn food into fuel.

 Food as Fuel

-Your veterinarian will determine how many calories your dog needs every day, based on his weight and activity level.
-Once you know that number, it's important to keep a close eye on what he eats and how much.
+Your veterinarian will determine how many calories your dog needs every day, based on their weight and activity level.
+Once you know that number, it's important to keep a close eye on what they eat and how much.

 Researchers are still exploring what diet is best for dogs with diabetes.
 Most vets recommend a high-fiber, low-fat diet.
 Fiber slows the entrance of glucose into the bloodstream and helps your dog feel full.
 Low-fat foods have fewer calories.
 Together, the diet can help your dog eat less and lose weight.

 But make sure your pooch drinks plenty of water.
 Fiber takes water from the body, and that can cause constipation and other problems.